bnb-chain/bnb-chain.github.io/docs/BSC-FAQs-general.md

 Coinholmes.com is supported by Peckshield team (Professional security company)

-## How to reset BNB Chain Extention Wallet?
+## How to reset Binance Extention Wallet?
 If user has seed phrase then user can refer [here](wallet/extension/reset.md) to reset wallet.

 ## How to apply for Pioneer Burn Refunding?